Meets second Tuesday of the month at Rose City Park

 When should I plant my dahlias?

-work and the tubers or plants will grow very fast.
-Having said that, I know people who plant much earlier, perhaps
+and the tubers or plants will grow very fast.
+Having said that, I know people who plant much earlier, perhaps planting as

-planting as early as April 15th or so.
+early as April 15th or so.
 Frost has occurred as late as April 22nd at my house.
-Even if it does not frost, the
+Even if it does not frost, the soil is cold

-soil is cold and wet.
+and wet.
 Tuber rot becomes a real issue under such conditions.
-Another reason not to plant early is the risk
+Another reason not to plant early is the risk that there will

-that there will be a rainy period after you plant and the weeds will grow very fast and you cannot get out there and weed.
+be a rainy period after you plant and the weeds will grow very fast and you cannot get out there and weed.
+There is no

-There is no reason to plant rooted cuttings until the last frost date is behind us and again the best date to plant them is right
+reason to plant rooted cuttings until the last frost date is behind us and again the best date to plant them is right around

 But how late can I plant dahlias and have them bloom?